mjmikulski/horology/README.md

-# ttt
+# TTT
 timing functions, contexts and for-loops

-# This is in alpha stage, now just timing an iterable is implemented
+## This project is in concept stage, timing context is not yet implemented.

 ## Example: timing a function
 ```
-from ttt import timed
+from TTT import timed

 @timed
 def foo():